 • Switch unit off at socket and check that the bulb is screwed in tightly, if yes maybe the bulb has blown and needs to be replaced.

-- Doors might have been opened frequently or left ajar for a long time.
-Warm air that enters into the refrigerator causes the refrigerator to run for longer periods.
+• Doors might have been opened frequently or left ajar for a long time.
+The warm air that has entered into the refrigerator causes the refrigerator to run for longer periods.

-- Not covering the food stored in open containers with a suitable cover.
+• Covering the food stored in open containers with a suitable material.

-- Wipe the condensation using a dry cloth and decrease the amount of time the door is left open or use it less frequently.
+• Decreasing the amount of time the door is left open or using it less frequently.

 • The fridge temperature might have been adjusted to a very low temperature.
 Rectify it.